Wolox/tech-guides/testing/unit-testing-jest/docs/spy-local.md

 # How to spy functions calls
-When we are testing we can spy the call of an specific function, th function to spy can be of the same component or another external dependency.
+When we are testing we can spy the call of an specific function, the function to spy can be of the same component or another external dependency.

 ## Spy local function
 Component